Regulation of unmanned aerial vehicles: Hong Kong

-While no-fly zones have been declared in Victoria Harbour, country parks, the airport, military sites, prisons and in government-run leisure facilities, it was reported that rules were rarely enforced or observed.
-The Hong Kong government is proposing to introduce regulations that will broadly follow American standards, which might require all drones above a certain weight to be registered.
+While no-fly zones have been declared in Victoria Harbour, the airport, military sites, prisons and in government-run leisure facilities, it was reported that rules were rarely enforced or observed.
+The Hong Kong government proposed to introduce regulations that will broadly follow American standards, which might require all drones above a certain weight to be registered.
 Information would then made available to law enforcement authorities, and failure to register and tag a drone could be punishable by a US$250,000 (HK$1.95 million) fine or up to three years in jail.
 A short public consultation on the matter is set to be conducted by the first quarter of 2018, and to finish by mid-2018.
+SUA weighing over 250g (except SUA of which flight is wholly within an enclosed area of domestic premises) must be registered with Civil Aviation Department (CAD) before operation, SUA registration may be submitted by a natural person of at least 18 years of age.